What are the different types of apartments?

-Rent stabilized apartments are in buildings built before 1974 that have more than six units.
+Rent stabilized units are a form of affordable housing usually found in an apartment building built before 1974 that have more than six units.
 Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options.

 In New York, a railroad apartment is essentially one without hallways, where each bedroom opens into the next room.
-It gets the name because of its similarity to a series of railroad cars.
+It gets the name because the floor plan resembles a series of railroad cars.

 Flex apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
 This solution is a popular option to turn a 1-bedroom apartment into 2 bedrooms.

 Coliving is living with roommates made easy.
-It offers a home in major urban centers with stocked kitchens, weekly cleaning services, free laundry, and community, making shared housing affordable and convenient.
+It offers a home in major urban centers with a stocked, shared kitchen, weekly cleaning services, free laundry, and community, making shared housing affordable and convenient.

 At Common, members receive a fully furnished bedroom in a spacious suite layout with beautifully designed shared spaces.
 Utilities, laundry, weekly cleanings, and household supplies are all included in one rent check.
 Learn more about coliving here.